Emotional Cheating- What Is It and Where Should You Draw the Line

 Repairing Your Relationship

 After talking to your partner, you’ll need to decide where you want to go from here.
 Do you want to continue the relationship, or do you want to part ways?

 If you do decide that you want to save the relationship, consider working with a couples therapist.

 Whether you see a therapist online or in-person, they can help you identify the issues that led to the affair and strengthen your relationship.

-If you do decide to seek counseling to repair your relationship, remember that it’s also important to protect it against future infidelity (emotional or otherwise).
+If you do decide to seek counseling to repair your relationship, remember that it’s also important to protect it against future cheating (emotional or otherwise).
 Some steps you can take to do this include:

 - Work on building shared friendships and interests

 - Return to the beginning of your relationship and remember why you fell in love in the first place